Editor's Note: This post was originally published April 2013 and has recently been updated and revised for accuracy and comprehensiveness.

 In an era where woman strive to break through the “glass ceiling” and assert their position alongside their male coworkers, demonstrating a weakness linked to their gender is taboo.
 So women have suffered in silence when they have been unable to convince anyone that their symptoms may not be “normal”.

-I was one of those people.
+I was one of those people who suffered from hormonal imbalance.
 For years, I was dismissed by doctors while my symptoms increased.
 Unable to find the answers I was seeking, I finally stopped asking and accepted my fate.
 That was until I started going to Dr. Daniel Bies, a wellness practitioner of chiropractic, acupuncture and nutrition.
 While treating me for an unrelenting low backache, he asked me if I experienced headaches before the onset of my period.

 Understanding the Results of a Hormonal Imbalance